singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 In K-nearest neighbours algorithm most of the time you don't really know about the meaning of the input parameters or the classification classes available.

-In case of interviews this is done to hide the real customer data from the potential employee.
+In case of interviews, this is done to hide the real customer data from the potential employee.

 ```python